 - The services of an accountant

 - Health, pension and other insurance contributions.

-You can find a more detailed list this way.
-How to properly account them for, i will cover them in the part about book keeping later on in this article.
+You can find amore detailed list of what expenses are deductible in Germany as a freelancer on this post.
+How to properly account them for, I will cover in the part about book keeping later on in this article.

 Becoming a freelancer in Germany (or simply self-employed for that matter) comes with simplified management, and that’s true for your bank account too.
 You can simply use your personal bank account if you already have one to support all your expenses and incoming payments for your operation.
 This comes with the risk of using your personal funds to support your professional life though.
 Make sure to separate both to avoid cash flow issues, especially if you decide to pay V.A.T as well.

 All Gewerbe that reach 60K€ of profit or 600K€ of revenue 2 years in a row will be requested to switch from a simple entry accounting record (Einfache Buchführung: via an EÜR – Einkommen Überschuss Rechnung) to a double entry system (Doppelte Buchführung: Bilanzierung).
 Below these limits, simple entry system is enough.